u-root/webboot/README.md

 so that it knows where the ISO resides in RAM such that it can pick it up and load additional files from it, i.e., its root filesystem.
-The size for `memmap` needs to be chosen such that the ISO fits into it and it is sufficiently smaller then the memory assigned to the VM so that the first system has enough for itself to run.
+The size for `memmap` needs to be chosen such that the ISO fits into it and it is sufficiently smaller than the memory assigned to the VM so that the first system has enough for itself to run.

 Refer to